Create and Install Serialized Item/Equipment Records at a Site

 Inventory accounting items:

-When an inventory accounting equipment is installed in the equipment structure, it is stored in the 'logical' or 'dummy' warehouse specified in 'Settings - Maintenance 1' (CRS788).
+When an inventory accounting equipment is installed in the equipment structure, it is stored in the logical or substitute warehouse specified in 'Settings - Maintenance 1' (CRS788).
 When not installed in this warehouse, it can be installed in another warehouse such as a motor warehouse.

 'Balance Identity.
 Display' (MMS060) can be used to see the inventory accounting equipment that is installed in the plant and also in the warehouse.